SiliconLabs/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

 ## Purpose/Scope

-This application demonstrates the procedure to setup TWT session and configure the SiWx91x in TCP client role.
+This application demonstrates the procedure to setup iTWT(individual Target Wake Time) session and configure the SiWx91x in TCP client role.

 In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to Iperf server running on a remote PC and maintains  TCP Socket connection and periodically wakes up as per the configured TWT wakeup interval in powersave.